 The Center for the History of Family Medicine (CHFM) sponsors a contest to encourage medical students and family medicine residents to write scholarly essays relevant to the history of family medicine in the United States.

-The Center for the History of Family Medicine (CHFM) awards up to $3,000 yearly to one or multiple projects that expand our oral history collections on family medicine by supporting serious research that uses oral history as a principal source and offers fresh perspectives on a subject area within the field
+The Center for the History of Family Medicine (CHFM) awards up to $3,000 yearly to one project that expands our oral history collection on family medicine by supporting serious research that uses oral history as a principal source and offers fresh perspectives on a subject area within the field

 The Center for the History of Family Medicine (CHFM) sponsors one Fellowship in the History of Family Medicine each year.
 The Fellowship supports research using the collections of the CHFM to advance understanding and appreciation of the history of Family Medicine.